Marital Property | Separate Property NJ Property Division Attorneys

 Marital Assets vs. Separate Property

 When you choose to divorce in the State of New Jersey, you will need to know which of your assets are deemed to be "marital" property and thus subject to property division.
+Many ask if New Jersey is a community property state.
 Contrary to popular belief, not every asset is subjected to property division and many assets are actually considered to be "separate" property.
 In some situations, even assets that were acquired during the course of your marriage can be exempt from distribution, and as such, your spouse may not receive any claim or interest in the asset during your divorce.

 You were married on September 1, 2000.